mongodb-developer/java-spring-boot-mongodb-starter/README.md

 ## Commands

-- Start the server with `mvn spring-boot:run`
+- Start the server in a console with `mvn spring-boot:run`.
-- If you add some Unit Tests, you would start them with `mvn clean test`
+- If you add some Unit Tests, you would start them with `mvn clean test`.
-- You can start the end to end tests with `mvn clean integration-test`
+- You can start the end to end tests with `mvn clean integration-test`.
+- You can build the project with : `mvn clean package`.
+- You can run the project with the fat jar and the embedded Tomcat: `java -jar target/java-spring-boot-mongodb-starter-1.0.0.jar` but I would use a real tomcat in production.

 ## Swagger
 - Swagger is already configured in this project in `SwaggerConfig.java`.